agent462/sensu-cli/README.md

 * gem build sensu-cli.gemspec
 * gem install ./{gem file created}

-* There is one settings file for host, port and ssl that lives in your user directory ~/.sensu/settings.rb
+* There is one settings file for host, port and ssl that lives in your user directory ~/.sensu/settings.rb.
+You can alternatively place this in /etc/sensu/sensu-cli/settings.rb.

 ````
 host  "127.0.0.1"